-The net cash used in investing activities increased to \$285.5 million for the year ended December 31, 2021 compared to \$50.2 million for the year ended December 31, 2020.
-This increase was primarily due to purchases of capital assets related to the Lordstown facility retooling in preparation for the manufacturing of the Endurance pickup truck, along with other investments in IT hardware and infrastructure to support the long-term needs of the Company.
+The net cash used in investing activities increased to \$50.2 million for the year ended December 31, 2020 from \$0.1 million for the period from April 30, 2019 to December 31, 2019 primarily due to purchase of capital assets related to the Lordstown Complex re-tooling in preparation for the manufacturing of the Endurance pickup truck.

-Cash Flows from Financing Activities
+Net Cash Provided by Financing Activities

-Cash flows from financing activities during the year ended December 31, 2021 was \$287.8 million compared to \$777.4 million for the year ended December 31, 2020.
-Cash flows from financing activities during the year ended December 31, 2021 consisted primarily of \$100 million down payment from Foxconn, \$50 million from the Subscription Agreement with Foxconn, \$82 million in proceeds from the exercise of warrants and \$49.4 million from sales under the Equity Purchase Agreement, net of issuance costs.
-Cash flows from financing activities during the year ended December 31, 2020 consisted primarily of \$701.5 million from cash received in recapitalization, net of transaction costs, \$38.8 million from notes payable and \$30.7 million from shares issued for exercise warrants.
+For the three months ended March 31, 2021 compared to 2020, cash flows from financing activities increased \$76.9 million due to \$82 million of cash proceeds from exercise of warrants net of a \$5.1 million decrease in proceeds from the issuance of stock.

+Cash flows from financing activities during the year ended December 31, 2020 consisted primarily of \$701.5 million from cash received in recapitalization, net of transaction costs, \$37.8 million from related party notes payable and \$30.7 million from shares issued for exercise warrants.
+Cash flows from financing activities during the period from April 30, 2019 to December 31, 2019 consisted primarily of \$7.5 million from issuance of common stock.

-Off-Balance Sheet Financing Arrangements
+Off-Balance Sheet Arrangements

-We have no obligations, assets or liabilities, which would be considered off-balance sheet arrangements as of December 31, 2021.
+We have no obligations, assets or liabilities, which would be considered off-balance sheet arrangements as of March 31, 2021.
 We do not participate in transactions that create relationships with unconsolidated entities or financial partnerships, often referred to as variable interest entities, which would have been established for the purpose of facilitating off-balance sheet arrangements.
 We have not entered into any off-balance sheet financing arrangements, established any special purpose entities, guaranteed any debt or commitments of other entities, or purchased any non-financial assets.

-Critical Accounting Policies and Estimates
+Critical Accounting Policies